Hiram Boateng

-Hiram Kojo Kwarteng Boateng (born 8 January 1996) is an English professional footballer who plays as a midfielder, most recently for club Mansfield Town.
+Hiram Kojo Kwarteng Boateng (born 8 January 1996) is an English professional footballer who plays as a midfielder for club York City.

 Club career

 Crystal Palace

-Born in Wandsworth, Boateng joined the academy of Crystal Palace at the age of 8.
+Born in Wandsworth, Greater London, Boateng joined the academy of Crystal Palace at the age of 8.
 Progressing through the academy system and eventually into first team contention, he made his first team debut on 15 January 2013 in a 4–1 FA Cup third round replay defeat away to Stoke City.

 At the conclusion of his first season as a professional Boateng was named the club's Academy Player of the Year.
 The 2013–14 season saw limited but impressive performances from Boateng, and he spent the final months of the season on loan to League One club Crawley Town.
 Ahead of the 2014–15 campaign, Boateng was involved in several pre-season friendlies for the first team but was later limited to the reserve team for much of the season.
 In March 2015 he extended his stay with the club until the summer of 2017.

 Boateng spent the first half of the 2015–16 season on loan to League Two club Plymouth Argyle.
 On 3 October 2015, he scored his first professional goal in a 2–1 home win over former loan club Crawley Town.
 His spell was eventually cut short due to injury and he returned to his parent club.
 Following his recovery, Boateng made his league debut for Crystal Palace on 6 February 2016, coming on as a 70th-minute substitute in a 1–1 draw away to Swansea City, before returning to Plymouth for the remainder of the season in March 2016 where he later featured in all three of Plymouth's play-off matches.
 He was later named Crystal Palace's Development Player of the Year for 2015–16.

 The following 2016–17 season saw further limited opportunities with Crystal Palace, and Boateng spent the majority of the year on loan to Bristol Rovers and Northampton Town.

 Exeter City

-Following the expiry of his contract, on 31 August 2017 Boateng made a deadline-day free transfer to League 2 club Exeter City.
+Following the expiry of his contract, on 31 August 2017 Boateng made a deadline-day free transfer to League Two club Exeter City.
 Following an impressive first two seasons, in April 2019 Exeter City manager Matt Taylor said Exeter would struggle to keep Boateng at the club if they weren't promoted, and by May he had not signed a new contract with Exeter.
 He made a total of 77 appearances for the club, scoring 3 goals.